-Carer's Allowance is a means tested payment that can be paid to carers on low incomes who look after people who need full-time care and attention.
-If you are looking after more than one person you may be entitled to an additional 50% of the maximum rate of Carer's Allowance each week.
+Carer's Allowance is a means tested payment that can be paid to full-time carers on low incomes who look after people who need full-time care and attention.
+If you are looking after more than one person you may be entitled to an additional 50% of your existing rate of Carer's Allowance each week.
 If you qualify for the Allowance, you may also qualify for the free Household Benefits and a Free Travel pass.
+If you are in receipt of Carer's Allowance on the first Thursday in June, you will be eligible for the Carer's Support Grant (formerly known as the Respite Care Grant).
+There is no need to apply separately for the grant.
 There is no Qualified Adult payment with the Carers Allowance.